RingierIMU/candidate-challenge-full-stack/README.md

 Ringier South Africa serves as one of two tech hubs for Ringier's global operations.
 We build marketplace systems & Websites and fulfill a role to further the technical excellence for all of Ringier's many interests.

-Our marketplace plaforms are made up of Cars, Jobs, Property and General Classified assets; uniquely localised and expertly scaled for markets on multiple continents.
+Our marketplace plaforms are made up of Jobs, Property and General Classified assets; uniquely localised and expertly scaled for markets on multiple continents.

 This challenge project will give you a glimpse into life as a developer at Ringier South Africa.